iWaNadai/JXT-Pharma-Notes/content/Notes/General Chemistry/Chemistry and Matter.md

 The following are the distinct methods of separation:
 - Filtration (S in L) - Utilizes the size difference between the solute and the solvent usually through the use of a filtration mesh or filter paper.
 This method only works for suspensions.
-- Evaporation (S in L) - Utilizes the difference in boiling points to separate by allowing one component to evaporate and leaving the other component/s as residu.
+- Evaporation (S in L) - Utilizes the difference in boiling points to separate by allowing one component to evaporate and leaving the other component/s as residue.
 - Distillation (S in L) - Similar to evaporation but with the added benefit of preserving both components of the mixture; often used when the first component to evaporate is the desired component.
 - Sublimation (S in S) - A method that makes one of the solid components involved sublimate (turn into gas) and leaving the non-sublimable component as residue.
 - Crystallization (S in L) - A method that takes advantage of the solid component’s crystallization upon cooling the solution down after heating.